lkq1220/paper-note/the-note-of-doctoral-thesisdesign-and-development-of-wireless-underground-sensor-networks-for-pipeline-monitoring.md

 water pipes are exposed to harsh environmental and operational conditions which result in deteriorating and eventually failing.
 ##### two main categories of he deterioration of pipes
 - Structural deteriorations
+    - withstand operational and environmental loads
 - Internal deteriorations
+    - the hydraulic performance and water quality

+##### three main phases of the life cycle of the pipe
+- Burn in
+- In usage
+- Wear out

 #### 2.3 Pipeline condition assessment and failure monitoring systems
 #### 2.4 Wireless underground sensor networks for pipeline monitoring